a9na/library-management/README.md

 - The database will be managed using SQLite for the initial version.

 #### 3.3.3 Communications Interfaces
-The system will use secure HTTP (HTTPS) for communication between the client and server.
+The system will use secure HTTP (HTTPS) for communication between the reader and server.

 ## 4. Other Non-Functional Requirements